Venkykatariki/data-cleaning-task/README.md

-# data-cleaning-task
-Data Cleaning and Preprocessing Task Submission
+# Data Cleaning and Preprocessing Task

-1. Identify and handle missing values using .isnull() in Python or filters in Excel.
-2. Remove duplicate rows using .drop_duplicates() or Excel’s “Remove Duplicates”.
+## Description
+This project involved cleaning a customer personality dataset to make it suitable for analysis.

+## Summary of Changes

+- Removed 24 rows with missing income values
+- Dropped all duplicate rows (if any were found)
-3. Standardize text values like gender, country names, etc.
+- Standardized text values in columns like `Education` and `Marital_Status`
-4. Convert date formats to a consistent type (e.g., dd-mm-yyyy).
+- Converted `Dt_Customer` to datetime format
-5. Rename column headers to be clean and uniform (e.g., lowercase, no spaces).
+- Renamed column headers to lowercase and replaced spaces with underscores
-6. Check and fix data types (e.g., age should be int, date as datetime).
+- Verified and corrected data types (e.g., income as float, date as datetime)